 The nearest airport to Fira de Santa Llúcia is Barcelona–El Prat Airport (BCN).
 Spanish airlines that fly to this airport include Iberia or Vueling, but also many other major European airlines such as easyJet or British Airways.

 How many people can say they’ve been to an underground Christmas Market?
 Well in Valkenburg, their oldest and largest Christmas Market is located deep underground, in the caves beneath the Cauberg.
-These caves are transformed by the locals during the Christmas season to a festive winter wonderland - there’s no wonder it’s been named the “European City of Christmas 2018”.
+These caves are transformed by the locals during the Christmas season to a festive winter wonderland - there’s no wonder it’s been named the “European City of Christmas”.
 Despite its location in a cave, this market still hosts a wealth of over 50 stalls offering gifts, food and Christmas decorations.
-This market will be open from Friday 16 noviembre to Sunday 23 diciembre 2018.
+This market will be open from 12 noviembre to 30 diciembre 2021.

 Valkenburg’s nearest airport, Maastricht Aachen Airport (MST) only offers seasonal services from airlines such as Onur Air or Ryanair.
 Alternatively, fly to larger airports such as Eindhoven with airlines such as TUI fly Netherlands or Transavia.

 Although a Christmas Market in Germany may not originally yell out ‘alternative’, this Christmas market gives visitors something else to scream about.
 Despite being very traditional in its German and Bavarian origins with a tremendous sparkling Christmas tree and advent music, you’ll find people masked and dressed up as ’Krampus’.
 These demon-like creatures originate from Christmas tales where these creatures will punish naughty children, as opposed to St. Nicholas or Santa Claus who rewards well-behaved children.
-These harmless figures compete in a Krampus run through the market, which for 2018 will be on diciembre 10 between 3-5pm and diciembre 17 4-5pm.
+These harmless figures compete in a Krampus run through the market, which for 2019 will be on diciembre 8 between 3-5pm.
 However, Munich Christmas Market is still a must-visit for a traditional Christmas experience and will be open in 2018 from noviembre 27 to diciembre 24.
 Make sure to read our blog ‘A Local’s Guide to Germany’, which features many other things that you can do whilst in Munich.

 To visit this Christmas market which is as popular with the locals as it is visiting tourists, fly to the closest airport of Munich Airport (MUC) on German airlines such as Condor or Germania.
 Well-known German airlines also fly to Munich, such as Lufthansa.

 Singapore’s spectacular display of Christmas Wonderland at Gardens by the Bay is another market not to be missed.
 Lights transform this already impressive attraction with large-scale light sculptures which are marveled over by Children and Adults alike.
 Their Christmas Market is inspired by Europe, with influences from London, Paris and Berlin.
 This attraction also features circus shows, a skating rink and Asia’s largest santa’s grotto.
-The market has not yet announced any dates for 2018, but be sure to keep an eye out for dates to be released.
+2021 will see the return of this Christmas Wonderland on diciembre 3 2021 to enero 2 2022.

 Photo: Hiroaki Kaneko